 Should I peel the potatoes?

 Totally up to you!
 Leave ’em on if you like them that way!
-I usually leave the peels on as I mentioned above because I will always choose the easier way to do things.
+As I mentioned above, I usually leave the peels because I will always choose the easier way to do things.
 I’ve been told by family/friends that they prefer it that way – I really don’t think peels are a big deal.

-I usually use either all russet potatoes or a combination of russet and yukon gold potatoes.
-You can use any type of potato you want, but you may need to adjust the ingredients accordingly as all potatoes absorb different amounts of liquid.
-I’ve tried the recipe listed below many times with all russet as well as using a combination of russet and yukon.
+I usually use either all russet potatoes or a combination of russet and Yukon gold potatoes.
+You can use any potato you want, but you may need to adjust the ingredients accordingly, as all potatoes absorb different amounts of liquid.
+I’ve tried the recipe listed below many times with all russets as well as using a combination of russet and Yukon.
 The latter turns out a bit sweeter, just so you know.
-I’m not sure which way I prefer them but if I HAD to choose, I’d say the combo.
+I’m not sure which way I prefer them, but I’d say the combo if I HAD to choose.

 What additions can I add to the mashed potatoes?

-- 3 pounds russet potatoes (or a combination of russet and yukon gold), peeled or unpeeled
+- 3 pounds medium russet potatoes or a combination of russet and yukon gold, peeled or unpeeled*

 - 1 cup water

 - ½ - 1 cup milk adjust to consistency preference

 - ⅔ cup - 1 cup grated parmesan adjust to taste